Rainbow of fungi video (https://youtu.be/Qo01JgdXKp4)

 The fungi of childhood fairytales.
 Look for this near birch trees.
 But beware, it's poisonous.

-Orange - Orange peel fungus
+Orange peel fungus by Peter Creed

 This bright orange fungus is found on bare soil or amongst grass.